The Trial: Plot summary

-Josef is summoned to appear at the court's address the coming Sunday, without being told the time or location.
+K. is summoned to appear at the court's address the coming Sunday, without being told the time or location.
 After a period of exploration he finds the court in the attic of a dilapidated working-class tenement block, at the back of a young washerwoman's home.
-Josef is rebuked for his lateness and mistaken for a house painter rather than a bank clerk.
+K. is rebuked for his lateness and mistaken for a house painter rather than a bank clerk.
 He arouses the assembly's hostility after a passionate plea about the absurdity of the trial and the falseness of the accusation, despite still not knowing the charges.
 The proceedings are interrupted by a man sexually assaulting the washerwoman in a corner.
-Josef notices that all the assembly members are wearing pins on their lapels which he interprets as signifying their membership of a secret organisation.
+K. notices that all the assembly members are wearing pins on their lapels which he interprets as signifying their membership of a secret organisation.

-The following Sunday Josef goes to the courtroom again, but the court is not in session.
+The following Sunday K. goes to the courtroom again, but the court is not in session.
 The washerwoman gives him information about the process and attempts to seduce him before a law student, the man who assaulted her the previous week, takes her away, claiming her to be his mistress.
-The woman's husband, a court usher, then takes Josef on a tour of the court offices, which ends after Josef becomes extremely weak in the presence of other court officials and defendants.
+The woman's husband, a court usher, then takes K. on a tour of the court offices, which ends after K. becomes extremely weak in the presence of other court officials and defendants.

-One evening, in a storage room at his own bank, Josef discovers the two agents who arrested him being whipped for soliciting bribes from Josef, which he had complained about at court.
-Josef tries to argue with the flogger, saying that the men need not be whipped, but the flogger cannot be swayed.
-The next day he returns to the storage room and is shocked to find everything as he had found it the day before, including the whipper and the two agents.
+One evening, in a storage room at his own bank, K. discovers the two agents who arrested him being whipped for soliciting bribes from K., which he had complained about at court.
+K. tries to argue with the flogger, saying that the men need not be whipped, but the flogger cannot be swayed.
+The next day he returns to the storage room and is shocked to find everything as he had found it the day before, including the flogger and the two agents.